-What is more, the Ionic team built Stencil, a web component compiler used to create reusable UI components.
+What is more, the Ionic team built Stencil, a web component compiler developers use to create reusable UI components.
 Ionic components also utilise Shadow DOM, what enables to separate the styling of individual elements from the rest of our app.
-It’s a lot easier to manage a design.
+As a consequence, it’s a lot easier to manage a design.

-Ionic 4 also switched to Angular routing for navigation.
-Angular routing uses URL based navigation which involves creating routes that are linked to our components or pages instead of using push/pop style of navigation.
-That is the change that requires more time while migrating.
-It is not obligatory to switch routing, but Angular routing is necessary to use lazy loading (thanks to matching the URLs to modules, the particular component gets loaded only if the module is called.
-It seriously improves performance).
+This change requires more time while migrating.
+It is not obligatory to switch routing.
+Although Angular routing is necessary to use lazy loading.
+Lazy loading means that thanks to matching the URLs to modules, the particular component loads only if the module is called.
+It seriously improves performance.

-Now, instead of Cordova, we can use a Capacitor, the new native bridge that makes it easier to access native code and integrate native features.
-There are also some syntax changes, all listed in Github repository.
+Now, instead of Cordova, we can use a Capacitor.
+It’s the new native bridge that makes it easier to access native code and integrate native features.
+There are also some syntax changes, you can find all of them in Github repository.
 There’s also new CLI, better documentation and refreshed Ionicons 4.0.
 What is more, the new Ionic is perfect for Progressive Web Apps.
 You’ll find more details about all the changes in our special article about Ionic 4.